thijsvanloef/palworld-server-docker/README.md

 you will also need to use the restart policy `always` or `unless-stopped`.
 The example docker run command and docker compose file in [How to Use](#how-to-use) already use the needed policy

-Set UPDATE_ENABLED enable or disable automatic backups (Default is disabled)
+Set AUTO_UPDATE_ENABLED enable or disable automatic backups (Default is disabled)

-UPDATE_CRON_EXPRESSION is a cron expression, in a Cron-Expression you define an interval for when to run jobs.
+AUTO_UPDATE_CRON_EXPRESSION is a cron expression, in a Cron-Expression you define an interval for when to run jobs.

 > [!TIP]
 > This image uses Supercronic for crons